marshareb/marshareb.github.io/_posts/2021-6-25-Magnetic_Flows.md

 $$ \hat{H}(x, \xi) = \|\xi\|_x^2.$$

 This leads us to a really nice observation on magnetic flows.
 While this only works when the form is exact, we have that a closed form is *locally* exact.
-So locally we can do a procedure like this, and since this Hamiltonian above preserves volume on the cotangent bundle, it must preserve volume on $$S*M$$ (or at the very least locally in $$S*M$$).
+So locally we can do a procedure like this, and since this Hamiltonian above preserves volume on the cotangent bundle, it must preserve volume on $$S^*M$$ (or at the very least locally in $$S^*M$$).
 But this is sufficient for us to deduce that magnetic flows are volume preserving, with respect to the Liouville measure.

 ## Definition 5